 The state of New York provides on a wide range of state programs to help them cope with the high cost of living.

-While no one participates in all of them, many who qualify can and do collect assistance from multiple programs.
+While no one participates in all of them, many New Yorkers who qualify can and do collect assistance from multiple programs.

 As a condition of eligibility, each person who applies for or is receiving FA, is required to comply with federal work requirements to receive FA benefits.